Marygrove vs. Sunsetter

 Retractable awnings can weigh over 100 pounds and must be anchored into load-bearing structure.
 Improper mounting can cause wall damage, bracket failure in storms, and water pooling from incorrect pitch.
 Many manufacturers also void warranty coverage if the awning was not professionally installed.
 Marygrove handles installation with our own trained crew so your warranty stays intact and the awning performs the way it should.

 Look for warranties that cover each component separately: frame, motor, and fabric.
-Watch out for pro-rated coverage that reduces your protection over time.
-Also check whether the warranty covers labor for service calls or just replacement parts — a “free” warrantied part is not much help if it costs $300 in labor to install.
-Finally, check whether the warranty transfers to a new homeowner if you sell the house.
-Marygrove offers a lifetime frame warranty, 10 years on fabric with full coverage, and up to 10 years on motors.
+Check whether the warranty covers labor for service calls or just replacement parts — a “free” warrantied part is not much help if it costs $300 in labor to install.
+Also consider whether the manufacturer handles installation and service with their own team, or relies on third-party contractors.
+Marygrove offers 10 years on the frame, a 10 year pro-rated fabric warranty, 5 years on motors, and labor coverage in year one — all serviced by our own certified installers.

 Yes, especially for larger awnings.
 Industry research shows homeowners use a motorized awning up to 10 times more often than a manual crank model.
 Motorized systems also allow you to add smart features like wind sensors and remote control operation.
 Every Marygrove awning is motorized and includes our Advanced Weather Alert System that automatically retracts the awning in high winds.